 D - and that's why I've TORN UP my Ontario Liberal membership card.
 Wynne is a disaster.
 Just like her party tried to buy an election and squandered a BILLION DOLLARS on those cancelled natural gas generators, they're at it again.

 And this time, they are whoring themselves out to the Baby Boomer lobby.
-And selling their kids and grandkids off to do it.
-Bastards...
+And selling their kids' and grandkids' futures off to do it.
+The rotten buggers...

 In the last election, I opposed both the NDP and PCs on fossil fuel taxation.

 Now I advocate EITHER of them.
 ANYBODY BUT WYNNE...